Tsjippy/Sunscreen/README.md

 Short summary
 -------------
-This plugin calculates the location of the sun, stores them in devices.
+This plugin calculates the location of the sun, stores them in devices.<br>
-Calculates the virtual lux based on the sun location, the cloud layer and your altitude.
+Calculates the virtual lux based on the sun location, the cloud layer and your altitude.<br>

 Installation and setup
 ----------------------